Childcare costs

 How the funding is organised

-The 15 (or 30) hours' funding is only paid for 38 weeks of the year, making a total of 570 (or 1140) hours of funded childcare per year.
-Many childcare providers may choose to offer the annual number of funded care hours, but spread over more than 38 weeks, as this may suit families more.
+The 15 / 30 hours' Early Years Entitlement Funding is only paid for 38 weeks of the year, making a total of 570 / 1140 hours of funded childcare per year.
+Many childcare providers may choose to offer the annual number of funded care hours but spread over more than 38 weeks.

 All childcare providers can choose to offer the full 30 hours, the universal 15 hours, or somewhere in between.
 The entitlement is for regular attendance, agreed between the parent and childcare provider.
-Your chosen childcare provider will give you the necessary forms to claim the funding and they are responsible for sending these forms back to the Local Authority.
-Once the funding application is approved, the childcare provider will receive the funding directly.
+The childcare provider will receive the funding directly on behalf of the child.

 Check if your child is eligible

-To check your eligibility for the 30 hours funded childcare, visit the HMRC Childcare Choices website.
-If eligible, you will get a code to give to your childcare provider.
-Eligibility is re-checked every 3 months, and you will receive automatic reminders to do this.
+To check your eligibility for the 30 hours funded childcare, working families need to visit the Childcare Choices HMRC website.
+If eligible, parents will get an 11-digit eligibility code to give to your childcare provider.
+Families must reconfirm their eligibility every three months; a selection of automatic reminders will be sent to the families.

 Tax-free childcare